kushyzee/100-days-of-code/log.md

 **Today's progress**: Learnt about functions

 **Thoughts**: I created my first function today after taking a short lesson on it.
 A test problem was given at the end of the lecture to see if what has been taught about declaring and defining functions was understood and I successfully passed the test

+### Day 31: July 17.
+2022

+**Today's progress**: Continued CS50 course

+**Thoughts**: I didn't do much today aside from continuing with the #CS50 course.
+I was supposed to start problem set 2 today but I just decide to leave it for tomorrow and I used the rest of today to revise what I've learnt the previous week (arrays, variable scope)